Newly Uncovered Pages From Anne Frank's Diary Reveal Risqué Jokes

 The two pages, the only pages that the teenager ever covered, were photographed in 2016 during a regular check on the condition of her diaries, said the Anne Frank House.

-The pages were backlit by a flash and image-processing software helped researchers to make out the words, reported the Associated Press.
+The pages were backlit by a flash, and image-processing software helped researchers make out the words, reported The Associated Press.

 She also wrote about prostitution.
 "All men, if they are normal, go with women, women like that accost them on the street and then they go together.
 In Paris they have big houses for that.
 Papa has been there."

-After the racy remarks, Frank discussed the importance of sex education, pretending that she had to teach someone else which allowed her to show what she knew about sex.
+After the racy remarks, Frank discussed the importance of sex education, pretending that she had to teach someone else, which allowed her to show what she knew about sex.
 She didn't understand why adults were so secretive about it, said the Anne Frank House.

 The hidden texts were presented by the Huygens Institute for the History of the Netherlands, the Anne Frank House and the NIOD Institute for War, Holocaust and Genocide Studies.